cjauvin/transactions/docs/source/theory.rst

 The ledger is maintained by a trusted authority, Scrooge, who can also issue new coins.

-A rough sketch of the data structure of the ledger is as follwos;
+A rough sketch of the data structure of the ledger is as follows;

 .. code-block:: python